machow/intro-to-siuba/README.md

 3. For changed files, look on http://staging-learn.siuba.org/ to see that the changes make sense.
 4. Create a release, which will trigger a rebuild and deployment!

+> ⚠️: Every time you change the master branch, when someone clicks "run" binder will need to rebuild!
+This process can take over a minute.
+If you make changes on staging, binder will not need to rebuild after every change.

 ## Roadmap

 ### Before release